 There’s something kinda cool that happens when you have worked with resin for awhile.
 You learn how to make it work for you.
-For this resin pendant tutorial, I made the curing process essential to the end result.
+For this resin pendant project, I wanted to try stamp pads as alternative resin molds.

 Supplies and equipment used:

 For the resin pour, I mixed 10 ml total of the Alumilite Amazing casting resin.
 This is quick curing polyurethane resin, so it is not something I recommend for beginners.
 You can use an epoxy resin for this project, just know that you will have to ‘babysit’ the project longer.